jamesknowsbest/dotnet-core-device-farm-sample-tests/README.md

       - ./dotnet --version
 ```

-Then run the tests using the command `./dotnet test` to read more about using dotnet test in linux please follow this link:
+Then run the tests using the command `./dotnet test`

+To read more about using dotnet test in linux please follow this link:
 https://github.com/nunit/docs/wiki/.NET-Core-and-.NET-Standard

-I was not able to run commands with nunit-console as that would require mono to execute it.
+**Note**: I was not able to run commands with nunit-console as that would require mono to execute it.
 I did not find the correct permutation/combination to use in Device Farm such that mono is successful and reliable.